Science of People - Logo

 If your definition of anger only includes punching in walls and red-faced fury, think again.
 Overt aggression isn’t the only indication you are angry.
 Anger is often expressed in some covert (but no-less harmful) ways.

-• Passivity.
-If people have regularly taken away your right to make choices, you may withdraw in anger and avoid making decisions.
+• Passivity: If people have regularly taken away your right to choose, you may withdraw in anger and avoid making decisions.
 This type of anger quickly grows into bitterness and is a coping mechanism you may use to feel in control of your life.

-While all of these behaviors may make you feel in control, the sad reality is it’s only harming you and those around you—especially the people you love.
+While all of these behaviors may make you feel in control, the sad reality is they only harm you and those around you—especially those you love.

 Mental Health Resources for Managing Anger